 How to care for stitches with dissolvable stitches

-The sutures will quickly disappear without any intervention.
+The dissolvable stitches will quickly disappear without any intervention.
 However, in order for the wound to recover quickly and limit possible complications of infection and prolonged pain, you need to pay attention to the following:

 - Wear clothes that are tight and loose enough to cover the stitches and avoid exposing the wound to sunlight and dust… Do not apply strong impact to the wound because it can easily lead to infectious complications.